ECONOMICS

 Cadets can receive credit for Econ 201 from a Microeconomics or Principles of Economics class.
 Cadets can also receive credit for Econ 301 from a Macroeconomics class.
 Transfer credits are awarded for:

-All transfer credits for equivalent classes will be determined by the department in accordance with the curriculum handbook.
+All transfer credits for equivalent classes will be determined by the department in accordance with the Course of Instruction Handbook.
 Contact the Economics AIC to learn about qualifying for transfer credits in these cases.

 CONTACT US